AdobeDocs/experience-manager-cloud-service.en/help/forms/creating-adaptive-form.md

    * **Dynamic template**: You can [create a new](template-editor.md) or [import an existing dynamic template](migrate-to-forms-as-a-cloud-service.md).
 You can also deploy the [latest archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/using.html?lang=en#:~:text=The%20AEM%20Archetype%20is%20made%20up%20of%20modules%3A,and%20request%20filters.%20it.tests%3A%20are%20Java-based%20integration%20tests.) to get some sample dynamic templates.
    * **Static template**: These are legacy templates and are recommended only for customers migrating from Adobe Managed Services (AMS) and on-premise AEM Forms installations (AEM 6.5 Forms or earlier).
 These allow you to continue leverage your existing investment in static templates.
 When you are create a new adaptive form, it is recommended to use a Dynamic template.

 * **An Adaptive Form theme**: A theme contains styling details for the components and panels.
 Styles include properties such as background colors, state colors, transparency, alignment, and size.
 When you apply a theme, the specified style reflects on the corresponding components.
 You can [create a new theme](themes.md) or [import an existing theme](import-export-forms-templates.md#uploading-a-theme.
-You can also deploy the [latest archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/using.html?lang=en#:~:text=The%20AEM%20Archetype%20is%20made%20up%20of%20modules%3A,and%20request%20filters.%20it.tests%3A%20are%20Java-based%20integration%20tests.) for some sample themes.
+You can also deploy the [latest archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/using.html#create-project) for some sample themes.

 * **Permissions**: Add your users to [!DNL forms-users] to provide them permissions to create an Adaptive Form.
 For detailed list of forms specific user groups, see [Groups and permissions](forms-groups-privileges-tasks.md).

-## Create an Adaptive Form {#strong-create-an-adaptive-form-strong}

-Follow these steps to create an Adaptive Form.

 1. Access [!DNL Experience Manager Forms] Author instance.
 It can be a Cloud instance or a local development instance.